Power capacitors for the DC link

 CeraLink enables compact and flexible high-performance inverters

 A new traction inverter developed by Scienlab electronic systems features a compact and lightweight design with a high power density.
 It can be adapted flexibly to a wide spectrum of needs and is well-suited for use in a growing range of electric vehicles.
-The new inverter was made possible by the use of CeraLink™ SMD capacitors in the DC link.
+The new inverter was made possible by the use of CeraLink™ capacitors in the DC link.

 The trend toward e-mobility is finally gaining traction in the market, as more and more vehicles of all kinds are being outfitted with energy efficient and zero emission drives.
 Besides cars, they include smaller utility vehicles used in municipal services, construction and agriculture and industrial trucks such as electric forklift trucks, automated factory floor vehicles and more.